Datsun truck: Nissan D21

+Versions sold outside of North America came with a host of typically more economical engines, ranging from 1.6-litre gasoline fours up to a 2.7-litre diesel four-cylinder, including the SD25 and TD25 diesel engines.
 Four-cylinder and V6 engines were available.

-A 2.4-litre four-cylinder Z24i engine was used until 1989 and produced 106 hp in US trim.
+In North America, the 2.4-litre four-cylinder Z24i engine was used until 1989 and produced 106 hp in US trim.
 For many markets a carburetted version of the Z24 was available, usually without much in the way of emissions controls.
 This model produces 101 PS at 4,800 rpm.
-For North America, this was replaced for the 1990 model year by the KA24E of similar displacement: a SOHC engine of respectable performance.
+For North America, the Z24 was replaced for the 1990 model year by the KA24E of similar displacement: a SOHC engine of respectable performance.
 Used in the 1990-1997 models, this engine featured a new three-valve-per-cylinder head and produces 130 hp, receiving the same engine configuration as the 240SX of the same year.
-The six-cylinder 3.0-litre VG30i (early years) or VG30E (later years) engine increased power and torque only modestly.
-This was the only engine option for the one-tonne longbed truck.
-The V6 was unavailable in the US starting with the 1996 model year because Nissan was unable to meet the requirements of the new OBD-II emissions law in time.
+The six-cylinder 3.0-litre VG30i (early years) or VG30E (later years) engine increased power and torque figures modestly.
+This was the only engine option for the one-tonne long bed truck.
+The V6 was no longer available in the US starting with the 1996 model year because Nissan was unable to meet the requirements of the new OBD-II emissions law in time.

 Five-speed, including overdrive, manual transmissions were the most common, but an automatic transmission was an available option.
 Both rear-wheel-drive (4x2) and four-wheel-drive (4x4) versions were made in quantity.
 A limited slip differential was standard on the top 'SE' trim variants.

 Major options included air conditioning, larger wheels/tires, sliding rear window, stereo, and rear bumper.
 There were several trims available including base, XE, and top-of-the-line SE.
 The XE could be ordered with a 'value package' starting in 1994 which included air conditioning, power mirrors, alloy wheels, and chrome on body trim such as the mirrors and bumpers.
 The SE was better equipped and could be ordered with the "sport power package" with sunroof, power windows, locks, and mirrors, air conditioning and special 15x8 inch "Robot" alloy wheels.